neilbenson/foundryvtt-whitehack-3e/README.md

 - [x] Add Encumbrance and Movement to character header
 - [x] Add/remove weapons, gear and abilities
 - [x] Add stat mod for str, dex etc
-- [ ] Add rolls for attributes and weapons
+- [x] Add rolls for attributes and weapons
-- [ ] Specify weapons as melee ranged and take mod into account on roll
 - [ ] For spell abilities have hp lost
 - [x] Add currency (CP, SP, GP) to weapons and gear
 - [x] Fix css table scroll for weapons and gear on character sheet